Post Baccalaureate Initial Licensure

 - Advanced employment in the field of education.

 The graduate faculty is comprised of professors whose experience and record of scholarships qualify them to offer graduate-level instruction.
-The graduate faculty's purpose is to encourage and contribute to the advancement of knowledge through instruction and research of the highest quality.
-It is responsible for student academic advising and, supervision of student research and graduate assistants.
-Emphasis is placed on the totality of a graduate faculty member's instructional, advising, and professional responsibilities, as well as explicit scholarship criteria.
+The faculty's purpose is to encourage and contribute to the advancement of knowledge through instruction and research of the highest quality.
+The faculty is responsible for student academic advising and, supervision of student research and professional responsibilities, as well as explicit scholarship criteria.

 To enter the University, students must meet the following requirements: